-Be Prepared.
 Ask your Realtor to prepare multiple contracts, with different purchase offers.
-Your Realtor can submit these whenever needed to stay on top of the bidding war.
+Your realtor can submit these whenever needed to stay on top of the bidding war.
 Make your offer capture attention by offering odd numbers, such as $449,999, rather than $450,000.

 At this point, you may choose to accept the counter offer, to back out and search for another home, or to counter the counter offer.
 Counter offers are considered new contracts, not a revision of the original offer, so be sure to read the contract carefully.

 It can be easy to get swept up in the emotion of a bidding war; not only because you love the house, but also because it feels great to win!
 Yet, it’s important to remember that it’s just a house and there are other houses available.

 Always, always, always know the maximum amount of how much house you can afford (and how much you’re comfortable spending) and stick to it.
 Don’t make the mistake of paying too much; causing financial difficulties for years to come.
 Talk to a mortgage broker or realtor if you’re not sure exactly how much you can afford.